Technodroidz/ExtensionApp/SafariExtApp/Readme.md

 Instructions :
 Please add your base url in the content.js file, you find this file in below given location :
 "SafariExtApp->Shared(Extension)->Resources->content.js"

+Commands to run after cloning :
+1 install ruby
+2 install bundler
+3 install node js
+4 npm install

+Tests :
+1 Load Testing
+2 should be visible and accessible from the toolbar or menu 3 should handle high traffic without errors